Ronaldo scores 100th Premier League goal as Man Utd star brings up century against Arsenal

 Who else has scored 100 goals in the Premier League?

-In addition to Ronaldo and the three other United legends, 29 other players have surpassed the 100 goals milestone in the Premier League, with Newcastle legend Alan Shearer topping the scoring table with 260.
+In addition to Ronaldo and the three other Man Utd legends, 29 further players have surpassed the 100 goal milestone in the Premier League, with Newcastle legend Alan Shearer topping the table with 260.

-Rooney is the only other man to have surpassed 200 goals, having also taken in two spells with Everton, but there are plenty of more big names that populate the 100-goal list, including the likes of Sergio Aguero, Thierry Henry and Mohamed Salah.
+Rooney is the only other man to have surpassed 200 goals, having also had two spells with Everton, but there are plenty of more big names that populate the 100-goal list, including Sergio Aguero, Thierry Henry and Mohamed Salah.

 Player